awab-hassan/15-serverless-api-dynamo-lambda/README.md

 # Project 15: Serverless Event Aggregation API

 This project is a fully serverless API backend built on AWS using Terraform.
-It is designed to take incoming data—either from an on-demand HTTP API request or a scheduled background job—process it via a Node.js Lambda function, and safely store the results.
+It is designed to take incoming data either from an on-demand HTTP API request or a scheduled background job process it via a Node.js Lambda function, and safely store the results.

 The entire stack is parameterized by `project` and `environment` variables, meaning you can easily spin up isolated `dev`, `staging`, and `prod` versions of this infrastructure without any naming conflicts.